DominikMostek/beautiful-jekyll/_posts/2017-02-07-autowiring-hell.md

 ---
 layout: post
-title: Autowire hell
+title: Dependency Misinjection
-permalink: 2016-02-07-autowire-hell
+permalink: 2016-02-07-dependency-misinjection
 ---
 It was after a while I have once again engaged in a discussion about dependency injection in spring and how to handle it in tests.
 This is not the first time so I am writing my thoughts down to point here in any further conversations.